symdiff/symdiff.github.io/write-a-plugin.md

     }
 {% endhighlight %}

+…but please don’t and use a [parser](https://www.npmjs.com/search?q=parser) instead.

 ### Error Handling

 With a symdiff plugin there are no errors, semantically.
 Either it detects classes in a string or it doesn’t and it the latter case it should just return an empty array.
 (Even if the file is syntactically invalid.)
 Never should a plugin `throw`.